RicardoMiles/Ricardo-MDblog-raw/BlogClean/source/_posts/Reflection-on-Scope-Rules-and-Dangling-Pointer.md

-## Pointer and Memory Block It Refers to
+## Pointer Persistence v.s.
+Memory Deallocation

 Deleting the memory block a pointer refers to (using `delete` or `delete[]`) does **not** destroy the pointer variable itself.
 The pointer still exists, but the memory it points to has been deallocated.
 Accessing this memory after it’s been freed results in **undefined behaviour**.